caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 - Apply filters to focus on specific data segments
 - Export the data for further analysis or reporting

+Below, you’ll find some information on how to perform reviews.

 ### Reviwing a Row
 The purpose of fine-tuning is to guide the AI in the right direction by providing it with additional training data.
 This is done through a process called **reviewing**, where you either confirm the AI's topic assignments or adjust them to better align with your expectations for a few rows.
 Below, you'll find a video that demonstrates how the process works.